zdanek/maverick/manifests/puppet-modules/apt/README.md

 * `source`: Specifies the location of an existing GPG key file to copy.
 Valid options: a string containing a URL (ftp://, http://, or https://) or an absolute path.
 Default: undef.

 * `server`: Specifies a keyserver to provide the GPG key.
 Valid options: a string containing a domain name or a full URL (http://, https://, or hkp://).
 Default: 'keyserver.ubuntu.com'.

-* `key`: Specifies a GPG key to authenticate Apt package signatures.
-Valid options: a string containing a key ID (8 or 16 hexadecimal characters, optionally prefixed with "0x") or a full key fingerprint (40 hexadecimal characters).
-Default: undef. **Note** This parameter is deprecated and will be removed in a future release.

-* `key_content`: Supplies the entire GPG key.
-Useful in case the key can't be fetched from a remote location and using a file resource is inconvenient.
-Valid options: a string.
-Default: undef. **Note** This parameter is deprecated and will be removed in a future release.

-* `key_source`: Specifies the location of an existing GPG key file to copy.
-Valid options: a string containing a URL (ftp://, http://, or https://) or an absolute path.
-Default: undef. **Note** This parameter is deprecated and will be removed in a future release.

-* `key_server`: Specifies a keyserver to provide the GPG key.
-Valid options: a string containing a domain name or a full URL (http://, https://, or hkp://).
-Default: 'keyserver.ubuntu.com'. **Note** This parameter is deprecated and will be removed in a future release.

-* `key_options`: Passes additional options to `apt-key adv --keyserver-options`.
-Valid options: a string.
-Default: undef. **Note** This parameter is deprecated and will be removed in a future release.

 #### Defined Type: `apt::pin`